golemparts/rppal/README.md

 RPPAL provides access to the Raspberry Pi's GPIO, I2C, PWM, SPI and UART peripherals through a user-friendly interface.
 In addition to peripheral access, RPPAL also offers support for USB to serial adapters.
 The library can be used in conjunction with a variety of platform-agnostic drivers through its `embedded-hal` trait implementations.

-RPPAL requires Raspbian or any similar, recent, Linux distribution.
+RPPAL requires Raspberry Pi OS or any similar, recent, Linux distribution.
 Both `gnu` and `musl` libc targets are supported.
 RPPAL is compatible with the Raspberry Pi A, A+, B, B+, 2B, 3A+, 3B, 3B+, 4B, CM, CM 3, CM 3+, Zero and Zero W. Backwards compatibility for minor revisions isn't guaranteed until v1.0.0.

 This library is under active development on the [master branch](https://github.com/golemparts/rppal/tree/master) of the repository on GitHub.
 If you're looking for the `README.md` or the `examples` directory for the latest release or any of the earlier releases, visit [crates.io](https://crates.io/crates/rppal), download an archived release from the GitHub [releases](https://github.com/golemparts/rppal/releases) page, or clone and checkout the relevant release tag.